wazedde/ucom/README.md

   [UNITY_ARGS]...
 A list of arguments to be passed directly to Unity

 Options:
   -U, --upgrade [<VERSION>]  Upgrades the project's Unity version.
-A partial version like '2021'
+A partial version like '2021' selects the
-                             selects the latest installed version within the 2021.x.y range.
-If no version is specified, it defaults to the latest available version within the project's major.minor range -t, --target <NAME>        Determines the active build target to open the project with [possible
-                             values: standalone, win32, win64, macos, linux64, ios, android, webgl,
+                             latest-installed version within the 2021.x.y range.
+If no version is specified, it defaults to the latest available version within the project's `major.minor` range -t, --target <NAME>        Determines the active build target to open the project with [possible values: standalone, win32, win64, macos, linux64, ios, android, webgl, winstore, tvos] -w, --wait                 Waits for the command to complete before proceeding -Q, --quit                 Closes the editor after opening the project -q, --quiet                Suppresses ucom messages
-                             winstore, tvos]
-  -w, --wait                 Waits for the command to complete before proceeding -Q, --quit                 Closes the editor after opening the project -q, --quiet                Suppresses ucom messages